whoahq/whoa/README.md

 Whoa doesn't currently support reading from MPQ archives.
 Instead, it assumes you are launching the Whoa executable from the root of a fully extracted MPQ archive set for World of Warcraft 3.3.5a (build 12340).
 You can obtain a valid set of MPQ archives to extract by installing World of Warcraft 3.3.5a from legally purchased original install media.
 Whoa does not provide any copy of game data.

-Assuming all goes well, you should be greeted by the login screen, complete with its flying dragon animation loop.
+Assuming all goes well, you should be greeted by the login screen, complete with its flying dragon animation loop and background music.
+The options panels can be interacted with, although some options currently do nothing.
+Game credits can be viewed.
+You may log in to a server and interact with the character select screen.

-Whoa is very much a work-in-progress: it does not fully connect to a realm server, does not play back sound or music, and does not support customizing settings.
+Whoa is very much a work-in-progress: in its current state, it doesn't support entering the game world, doesn't permit character creation or deletion, and doesn't persist game settings to disk.
 These things will be supported over time.

 ![Whoa in action](./docs/img/login.png)